-- Use a wired connection when setting up your xDSL modem router to avoid possible setup problems. - Before setting up your ASUS xDSL modem router, do the following: - If you are replacing an existing xDSL modem router, disconnect it from your network.
+- Use a wired connection when setting up your wireless router to avoid possible setup problems. - Before setting up your ASUS wireless router, do the following: - If you are replacing an existing router, disconnect it from your network. - Disconnect the cables/wires from your existing modem setup.
+If your modem has a backup battery, remove it as well. - Reboot your cable modem and computer (recommended).